tjanczuk/dpush/README.md

 }
 ```

-The message parameter (`Hello, world!`) is optional.
+The message parameter of the `dpush.send` API (Hello, world!) is optional.
 If not specified, the notification is still delivered but does not contain any paload.
-This can be used to signal the Andorid application, perhaps to perform a pull for data.
+This can be used to signal the Android application, perhaps to perform a pull for data.

 ## Sending multiple key value pairs